Here are some other things to consider when evaluating an information source:

 Be aware that bias can exist in any information source, including books owned by the library.
 Human understanding of events changes over time, and attitudes do as well.

-When evaluating the quality of an information source, remember to examine:
+When evaluating the quality of an information source, the acronymn RADAR can be useful:

 Here are some questions to ask yourself for each category: